 We pick up his story when he is a member of a road gang in Liverpool, New South Wales.

-Falling sick around 1832/3 Hare arrives at the Convict Hospital in Liverpool where his identity is discovered after some careful detective work over a number of months carried out by the man lying in the next hospital bed to Hare, who just happened to come from Edinburgh.
+Falling sick around 1832/3 Hare arrives at the Convict Hospital in Liverpool.
+His identity is discovered after some careful detective work over several months carried out by the man lying in the next hospital bed to Hare, who just happened to come from Edinburgh.

 Vexed about his crimes and the fact that he wasn’t punished in the same manner as Burke, Hare’s fellow patient, a man named Clarkson, appears to have killed our villain as he was found dead the following morning, discovered by wardsman Charles Hodges.